dlaliberte/bikeshed-intro/index.md

 </div>
 ```

-By using the variable markup `|arg1|` in the defining signature, you can refer to the arguments within the method steps using the same notation.
+By using the variable markup `|arg1|` for an argument in the defining signature, you can refer to the argument within the method steps using the same notation, as shown in step 1 above.

+Within all method algorithm steps, you implicitly have access to `[=this=]`, the instance object being operated on.

 ### Define Constructors